WebexSamples/postman-webex/docs/ImportAndConfigure.md

-# Import and configure your postman collection
+# Import and configure a collection

-## How to import a postman collection
+## How to import a collection into postman

-Click on the import menu entry of postman,
+Click on the import button on the top left corner

 ![import a collection](img/collection-import.png)

 Select "Import from link" and specify the URL of the collection to import.
+For example, paste the [link to the all-resources-scripted collection](https://raw.githubusercontent.com/CiscoDevNet/postman-ciscospark/master/all-resources-scripted.json).

 ![import a collection](img/collection-import-from-link.png)

+To pick any collection listed in this repo:
+- go to the collection you want to import,
+- click raw
+- paste the link from your browser URL

 ## Configure your execution environement